eaakashmaurya/CS308_Fall20-Team5_SlotBookingProject/README.md

 Step5.
 Please also start xampp server.

 Step6.
-Open localhost/phpmydmin/ on your browser and upload our database "smart_tagging_system" there by creating a new database and importing it from the codefiles "database/smart_tagging_system.sql".
+Open localhost/phpmydmin/ on your browser and upload our database "c4dfed_facility_booking" there by creating a new database and importing it from the codefiles "database/c4dfed_facility_booking.sql".